The Ablowitz-Ladik system on a finite set of integers: Introduction

+{\it Step 2.
+Existence under the assumption that the spectral functions satisfy the global relation.} We define the spectral functions $\{a(z),b(z)\}$ in terms of the initial datum $q_0(n)$, define the spectral functions $\{A(z),B(z)\}$ in terms of the boundary values $g_{-1}(t)$ and $g_{0}(t)$, and define the spectral functions $\{A_N(z),B_N(z)\}$ in terms of the boundary values $g_{N-1}(t)$ and $g_{N}(t)$.
+We assume that the boundary values are such that the spectral functions satisfy the global relation.
+We also define $q(n,t)$ in terms of the solutions of the RH problems formulated in step 1.
+We then prove that the formula for $q(n,t)$ solves the DNLS equation, and furthermore satisfies the given initial and boundary conditions, i.e. $q(n,0)=q_0(n)$, $q(-1,t)=g_{-1}(t)$ and $q(N,t)=g_{N}(t)$.

+{\it Step 3.
+Elimination of the unknown boundary values.} Given $q_0(n)$, $g_{-1}(t)$, $g_{N}(t)$, by employing the global relation, we characterize the unknown boundary value $g_0(t)$ and $g_{N-1}(t)$ through the solution of a system of nonlinear Volterra integral equations.

-The paper is organized as follows: in section 2 we present a Lax pair which is convenient for performing the spectral analysis for the DNLS equation.
-In sections 3, we study the IBVP for the DNLS equation on a finite set of integers.
-In sections 4, we analyze the global relation to characterize the unknown boundary values.
-In section 5, we present the the linearizable boundary conditions.
+The paper is organized as follows: in sections \ref{section2}-\ref{section4} we implement steps 1-3.
+In section 5, we present a particular class of boundary conditions, called linearizable boundary conditions.
 Our results are discussed further in section 6.